Micromastia and breast asymmetry

-More than half the female population has asymmetrical breast development during teenage years.
-(1) Disparity in breast size is common post-adolescence, with a 15 to 20 percent difference between breasts considered average.
+Micromastia effects more than half the female population who have experienced asymmetrical breast development during teenage years.
+(1) A disparity in breast size is common post-adolescence too, with a 15 to 20 per cent difference between breasts considered average.
 (2)

 However, sometimes instances occur when asymmetry becomes highly developed or the breasts remain extremely small even post-puberty.
 The latter’s medical term for this is micromastia, which is the post pubertal underdevelopment of a woman’s breast tissue.
 This is also sometimes referred to as breast hypoplasia.
 Women suffering with this condition basically have two nipples on a flat chest rather than developed mammary glands.

 There are two types of micromastia: bilateral and unilateral.
 Bilateral is when there is no breast tissue on either side of the chest.
 Unilateral is when there is breast tissue on one side and none or a significantly smaller amount of tissue on the other side.

 Many women have asymmetrical breasts as a result of micromastia and while these conditions are not uncommon, they can have an enormous impact on a woman’s self-esteem and confidence.

 Some of the causes of micromastia can be related to congenital defects present at birth, such as abnormalities in the pectoral muscles.
 They may be evident when a child is born (for example; in the case of Poland syndrome where part of the chest wall muscle is missing), or may only become apparent in adolescence (for example; mammary hypoplasia or hyperplasia, or breast asymmetries).